-LA County Supervisors Approve Bigger Reward For Information In Disappearance, Death Of Mitrice Richardson - KESQ
+LA County supervisors approve bigger reward for information in disappearance, death of Mitrice Richardson - KESQ

 Click here for updates on this story

-CALABASAS, California (KCAL) — The Los Angeles County Board of Supervisors approved the increase and extension of a reward for information in the death of Mitrice Richardson, whose remains were found nearly a year after she was released from a sheriff’s station in Calabasas.
+CALABASAS, California (KCAL, KCBS) — The Los Angeles County Board of Supervisors approved the increase and extension of a reward for information in the death of Mitrice Richardson, whose remains were found nearly a year after she was released from a sheriff’s station in Calabasas.

 Richardson, 24, had been arrested after failing to pay her $89 bill at Geoffrey’s restaurant in Malibu.
 She was released at 1 a.m. on Sept.
 17, 2009 without transportation, a cell phone, or her purse.